Beats Studio Buds: features, ANC, special editions, price, more

 Features: ANC, Transparency Mode, and more

 For the first time, Beats earbuds feature Active Noise Canceling as well as Transparency Mode.
-With six microphones, these earbuds are able to isolate the exterior sound or make it feels like you’re not wearing earbuds at all.
+With six microphones, these earbuds can isolate the exterior sound or make it feel like you’re not wearing earbuds at all.

 Different from the Powerbeats Pro or other Beats headphones, this one doesn’t feature Apple’s H1 or W1 chip.
 It means that although you can easily pair these earbuds with your iPhone and iPad, you do need to pair them with each device at a time.
 Features as in-ear detection don’t exist in these earbuds.